 Co-Educational Independent Day and Boarding School

-Bedstone is recommended by CReSTeD as a DU level school, one of just 32 nationwide … see here
+Bedstone is recommended by CReSTeD (The Council for the Registration of Schools Teaching Dyslexic Pupils) as a DU level school, one of just 32 nationwide.
+Find out more here.

 “Bedstone does a good job of supporting students who have learning difficulties, whether specific or general.
 Teachers are committed to supporting all students and do so from a position of knowledge.
 Students are happy at Bedstone and the atmosphere of support is also found between peers.
 There is a ‘family’ ethos.